Mudhal Kanave: Plot

-The movie begins in Kanyakumari where Hari (Vikranth) settles down as painter for his livelihood.
-He comes across Jennifer (Honey Rose) and gets attracted by her.
+The film begins in Kanyakumari where Hari settles down as painter for his livelihood.
+He comes across Jennifer and gets attracted by her.
 A sequence of events reveals that she is a married woman.
-She is the wife of David (Yugendran) in the same village.
-Hari opens his heart to his employer (Manivannan).
+She is the wife of David in the same village.
+Hari opens his heart to his employer.
 A flashback reveals that Hari and Jennifer had been in love for a long time.
 A sequence of events leaves Jennifer mistaking Hari for no fault of him.
 She gets married and settles down in Kaniyakumari.
 Hari is hopeful that he would woo back Jennifer.
 The rest of the event is all but how Jennifer and Hari get united.